Casey Kolderup

 Hire Me

-I hope there's always some amount of coding in my job but the times that I have found the most success I have had a lot of other responsibilities that, in my mind, have to come first: communicating, writing, arguing (respectfully!), presenting, thinking about team structure and processes, and building community among teammates and across teams within a business or partnership.
+I hope there's always some amount of code-related work in my job but the times that I have found the most success I have had a lot of other responsibilities that, in my mind, have to come first: communicating, writing, arguing (respectfully!), presenting, thinking about team structure and processes, and building community among teammates and across teams within a business or partnership.
 I think if you sacrifice these things, the output of the coding work will either suffer or be limited in its impact.

 My Resume